 In some respects, I believe that those numbers are inevitable.
 After all, Bitcoin price volatility makes trading and investing particularly appealing.
 It’s hard to see the price spike from 1,000 USD to 20,000 USD in the span of a year, as it did in 2017, and not pity the fool who spent their coins.
 Even 2019’s smaller 10,000 USD climb from January to June favors people who are in it for the long-haul.
-The story of Laszlo Hanyecz’s very expensive pizza, for which he paid 10,000 BTC worth 100 million USD today, is famous.
-But Hanyecz isn’t the only one who spent their crypto, and it’s impossible not to say “what if” when we look at those cases—it’s simply human nature.
+Similarly, the ~35,000 USD melt-up that occurred from March 2020 to January 2021 is a strong argument in favor of Bitcoin HODLing.
+The story of Laszlo Hanyecz’s very expensive pizza, for which he paid 10,000 BTC, worth over 320 million USD today, is famous.
+But Hanyecz isn’t the only one who SODL his Bitcoin HODL, and it’s impossible not to say “what if” when we look at those cases—it’s simply human nature.
 (Hanyecz, by the way, is on the record as saying he has no regrets about his purchase, and continues to advocate for Bitcoin’s use as a currency.)

 But the instinct to HODL raises some important questions.
 Namely, does Bitcoin have a future as a currency if the majority of people see it as an investment strategy?
 And if its potential as a currency stops being viable, how does that then affect its value as an investment?
 And perhaps most importantly, if the two are intricately linked—as I think they are—how do we as the crypto community advocate and promote the use of Bitcoin as both an investment piece and the currency of the future?